 WHO: High school seniors with a passion for science

-WHAT: Intensive, hands-on biomedical research experience mentored by CSHL scientists
+WHAT: Intensive, hands-on biological research experience mentored by CSHL scientists

 WHEN: September through March of high school senior year

 WHERE: Cold Spring Harbor Laboratory, the #1 ranked research institution in the world in molecular biology and genetics

 WHY: Learn first hand what it takes to do cutting edge research in state-of-the-art facilities and understand what working in a lab is like